-“To Whom God would make known what is the riches of the glory of this mystery among the Gentiles; which is Christ in you, the hope of glory:” (verse 27)
+“To Whom God would make known what is the riches of the glory of this mystery among the Gentiles;” (verse 27)

-Note: HWA’s Mystery of the Ages has been reviewed chapter by chapter by Kelly Marshall of ESN and also William Hohmann and is available as a PDF file.
+Note: HWA’s Mystery of the Ages has been reviewed chapter by chapter by Kelly Marshall of ESN and also William Hohmann and is available as a PDF download.